Model Order Reduction for Water Quality Dynamics: Paper Summary, Limitations and Future Work

 ~ The presented research in this paper explores the potential of model order reduction for water quality dynamics in drinking water networks.
-The presented stability-preserving BPOD (SBPOD) algorithm is more usable than its counterparts due to its accuracy, low computational burden, tolerance to initial conditions, and stability-insuring property.
+The presented stability-preserving BPOD (SBPOD) algorithm is more usable than its counterparts in the literature of MOR due to its accuracy, low computational burden, tolerance to initial conditions, and stability-insuring property.
 Compared with the classical BT method, SBPOD is computationally tractable while yielding accurate estimates of output measurements of chlorine concentrations.
 Furthermore, compared to POD or BPOD, SBPOD handles a variety of initial conditions while ensuring stability and accuracy of estimated outputs from the reduced-order models.
 Finally, we demonstrate that when using the proposed SBPOD within an MPC framework to control chlorine concentrations, the water system operator can use the SBPOD-generated reduced-order model instead of the full-order one without incurring any significant losses in the operational cost of controlling the network, while saving orders of magnitude in computational time.
-This makes control algorithms such as MPC amenable to real-time implementation---as a result of utilizing the reduced-order models.
-In short, and through the comprehensive testing and theoretical discussions, the water system operator can utilize the SBPOD to perform accurate simulations and constrained, feedback control for water quality dynamics.
+In particular, the provided Github codes can be scaled through a third party to guide the operator in using MOR-based control for water quality regulation.
+In particular, this makes control algorithms such as MPC amenable to real-time implementation---as a result of utilizing the reduced-order models.
+In short, and through the comprehensive testing and theoretical discussions, interested water quality experts can utilize the SBPOD to perform accurate simulations and constrained, feedback control for water quality dynamics.

+The presented research in this paper comes with its limitations which are outlined next jointly with the authors' future research directions.
+First, in-depth and large-scale simulations for WQ MOR reduction in large-scale water networks---with thousands of pipes and junctions and under various testing conditions, hydraulic profiles and contamination events---is needed.
+The objective of the present paper is to explore the literature's state-of-the-art and identify its weaknesses, and propose a simple approach to mitigate the weaknesses.
+Hence, a significant effort is needed to understand how the proposed approach perform when more realistic networks are considered.
+The provided Github codes~\cite{wangMOR} can help the interested readers in further testing and calibrating our algorithms.

+Second, the proposed two methods to obtain a stable reduced-order model have some disadvantages.
+For example, the a posteriori method still needs to solve an optimization problem while the accuracy of a stabilized reduced-order model is not guaranteed.
+Although this optimization problem is a convex one with a size of the reduced order model system, investigating its solutions for larger systems would be an interesting research direction.
+Third, the length of snapshots in the a priori method for a generic case is based on finding the dominant poles of the full-order model via a known empirical formula.
+To the authors' best knowledge, this formula has not been verified with thorough theoretical analysis.
+Further analysis is needed.